-2 injured after fight breaks out at Coney Island
+Brawl breaks out near Coney Island Boardwalk; 2 men injured

-CONEY ISLAND, Brooklyn — Two people were brutally attacked by a group of five men at Coney Island, police said.
+CONEY ISLAND, Brooklyn — Two people were brutally attacked by a group of five men in Coney Island, police said.

-Just before 8:30 p.m., a fight broke out between two groups of people at the corner of Stillwell Avenue and Riegelman Boardwalk West, according to police.
+Just before 8:30 p.m.
+Monday, a fight broke out between two groups at the corner of Stillwell Avenue and Riegelmann Boardwalk West, according to police.

 The two victims, ages 17 and 21, attempted to break up the fight, but were then attacked by five men who began to punch and kick them, police said.